NationalMuseumAustralia/Collection-API-ETL/install/README.md

 The install script creates a `data` directory into which it will download XML data from Piction.

-XML data from EMU should be uploaded, in a zip file named `emu.zip`, to the home folder of the `emu` user, `/home/emu`
+XML data from EMU in a zip file named `emu.zip` should be uploaded using SSH into the home folder of the `emu` user, `/home/emu`

 ## Usage